sandialabs/pyapprox/pyapprox/typing/docs/TESTING_CONVENTIONS.md

 **Key Takeaways**:

-1. ✅ Use Generic base class with `Generic[Array]`
+1. Use Generic base class with `Generic[Array]`
-2. ✅ Add `load_tests` function to skip base class tests
+2. Add `__test__ = False` to base classes to exclude them from discovery
+3. Import shared `load_tests` from `pyapprox.typing.util.test_utils`
-3. ✅ Use backend methods exclusively (never numpy/torch directly)
+4. Use backend methods exclusively (never numpy/torch directly)
-4. ✅ Import torch unconditionally (assumed installed)
+5. Import torch unconditionally (assumed installed)
-5. ✅ Run with `python -m unittest` for clean output
+6. Run with `pytest` or `unittest` - both are supported
-6. ✅ Use relaxed tolerances for cross-backend compatibility
+7. Use relaxed tolerances (1e-6) for cross-backend compatibility
-7. ✅ Test with both NumPy and Torch backends
+8. Test with both NumPy and Torch backends
-8. ✅ One concrete test class per backend
+9. One concrete test class per backend

 Following these conventions ensures consistent, maintainable, backend-agnostic testing throughout the PyApprox typing module.